landont168/stockle/README.md

 - update #3 (2 hours): continued to clean up and adjust styling to be as responsive as possible. gotta be the most pointless thing lowk.
 - update #4 (2 hours): finished frontend revamp/styling/refactoring/responsive chug. also fixed issue with backend where i was returning an incorrect user object on the stats update - which messed up the leaderboard feature that displayed (you). also redesigned leaderboard to refetch on render - was only fetching on initial render before. also fixed some guest logic stuff. wow did not expect to get the guest feature done in less than a day but here we are lol.

+aug 18, 2024

+- todo: redesign header to display "Logged in as...>"? rewrite python script to fetch all stocks? instructions/how to play popup? look into deploying with aws + buying domain.

 ### challenges:

 - trying to find free apis to use (pivoted from spotifle idea with artists to stocks since yfinance makes life easier)